 There is a sign in log on the top of the mountain, and a large cairn.

 Watch for the weather.
-A big section of your hike is above 13,000 feet.
+A long section of your hike is above 13,000 feet.

 The approach from Blaine Basin is longer, but if you are into backpacking, and more rugged approach avoiding Camp Bird Road traffic, this could be your route.
 There is a faint steep trail leading to Dyke Col and then the trail joins with Yankee Boy trail.